Ready to Finally Build a Real Art Practice?

 Next to mine.

-I didn’t draw this page from above,
+I drew this page from within.

 From the surgical table.